-Download this table Table 1.2: Long-term assumptions for the 2016-based national population projections compared with assumptions for the 2014-based projections, UK.xls (28.7 kB)
+Download this table Table 1.4: Long-term assumptions for the 2014-based national population projections compared with assumptions for the 2012-based projections.xls (25.1 kB)

-For the UK, the long-term assumption of average completed family size is 1.84 children per woman, 0.05 lower than the 2014-based projections.
-More information can be found in the Fertility assumptions section of the release.
+For the UK, the long-term assumption of average completed family size is 1.89 children per woman, the same as in the 2012-based projections.
+More information can be found in the fertility assumptions section of the release.

-The new long-term assumption for net international migration to the UK is +165,000 each year compared with +185,000 a year in the 2014-based projections.
-We calculate cross-border migration (moves between countries of the UK) by applying rates of movement between each pair of countries to the population by age and sex.
-The rates are derived as an average of the last five years’ estimates (2012 to 2016).
-More information can be found in the Migration assumptions section of the release.Nôl i'r tabl cynnwys
+The new long-term assumption for net migration to the UK is +185,000 each year compared with +165,000 a year in the 2012-based projections.
+More information can be found in the migration assumptions section of the release.Nôl i'r tabl cynnwys

 Pensionable ages for men and women